 Still, the most common types of sour candy fall into one of three general categories:

 - Sour gummies

 - Sour hard candy

 How is Sour Candy Made?

 Most sour candy is made from fruit-based mixtures that are heated and then cooled to precise temperatures and timeframes.
 These heating and cooling processes determine what happens to the molecular structure of the fruit and sugars, yielding the desired hardness or softness.
-Gummies and jellies, of course, also often contain gelatin to give them their signature chewy texture.
+Gummies and jellies, of course, also often contain gelatin along with sour sugar to give them their signature chewy texture.

 So what about the sour flavor?

-Many sour candies incorporate naturally sour ingredients into the main body of the candy.
-Others contain mostly sweet ingredients but are dusted with acid-infused granulated sugar to make them taste tart (think Sour Patch Kids).
+Many types of sour candy incorporate naturally sour ingredients into the main body of the candy.
+Others contain mostly sweet ingredients but are dusted with acid-infused granulated sugar, or what many call “sour sugar” or “sour acid”, to make them taste tart (think Sour Patch Kids).